grobenmarketing/r7-creative-branding/Website Copy/04-pricing-page.md

 We show you exactly what prospects see during their 4-minute evaluation, identify which competitors are winning those decisions, and explain how our system fixes your specific gaps.

 **Q: How does the 30-day trial work?**
 We execute everything as promised.
 You capture content for 30 days.
-On day 23, you get an invoice.
+On day 23, you get an invoice due in 7 days.
 If you're seeing results or momentum, you pay and we continue.
 If not, you politely decline and we part as friends.
+Keep everything.

 ---